7 Character Design Tips!

 — Sigmund Freud

-1.1 How do we apply this?
+How do we apply these character design tips?

 By using a mind map, we have a bird's eye view of our briefing, thus, we can easily see problems that converge into the same solution, for instance, having a hoodie on our character will wrap up a lot of different needs:

-- Makes them mysterious,
+- Makes them mysterious;

-- Is a nod to their introvert personality, they'll just feel more comfortable that way, wearing one.
+- Is a nod to their introvert personality, they'll just feel more comfortable that way, wearing one;

-- Masks their identity from enemies.
+- Masks their identity from enemies;

 - It's a ergonomic function to their environment, specially in a desert or post apocalyptic place, where it protects from debris, dust, sand.

 I did not do a good job at practicing what I'm preaching before.
-I did a sequence of characters and I focused all my efforts on only one, an oracle character design I posted a few weeks ago, but I wanted to make a series, it later became apparent that I needed to refine the current mind map to find out more about the other characters from that sequence, to find more of who I wanted to draw next (A beastmaster class design).
+I did a sequence of character designs and I focused all my efforts on only one, an oracle character design I posted a few weeks ago, but I wanted to make a series, it later became apparent that I needed to refine the current mind map to find out more about the other characters from that sequence, to find more of who I wanted to draw next (A beastmaster class design).
 It's like finding more about your guests before inviting them to your party.

 To do this through mind mapping, and to work further on my 'Beast Master' character class, (a thing I'm working on atm and will release later) we have to find who he was, and his background, and so on, we can't just fit the Oracle's mind map and force it to fit.
 So, I refined the mind map;